 On Mount Royal, their second album together, Julian Lage and Chris Eldridge craft songs that sound familiar but are never easily classified.
-Percolating with tinges of bluegrass and folk, insinuations of jazz and pop, hints of classical and avant garde composition, the album rarely settles into any one particular category; rather, it dances around the territory between genres, never announcing its innovations and prizing soulfulness above chops at every turn.
-From first note to last, the duo push themselves to find new ways to play their flat-top steel-string acoustic Martins together.
+Percolating with tinges of bluegrass and folk, insinuations of jazz and pop, hints of classical and avant-garde composition, the album rarely settles into any one particular category.
+Rather, it dances around the territory between genres, never announcing its innovations and prizing soulfulness above chops at every turn.
+From first note to last, the duo pushes themselves to find new ways to play their flat-top steel-string acoustic Martins together.

 “Playing with Jules, it feels like anything is possible,” says Eldridge.
 “You have no constraints.
 There’s just so much room to move around.
 It’s like playing in a sandbox, which really opens you up to being more creative.”
 Adds Lage: “Our rapport is based on the idea that we’re researchers studying this idea of what two acoustic guitars can do together, how you can integrate that into instrumental songwriting and how you can reconcile that with vocal music.
 Our collaboration is like a big research project that’s been going on for years.”